Public Service & Civic Engagement

 Wilbur West, 610 Mayfield, 664 Lomita, Enchanted Broccoli Forest, Jerry, Narnia, and apartments in Mirrielees and EVGR-A Duan Family Hall

 Otero is Stanford’s Public Service and Civic Engagement Theme House.
 34 residents are first-year students who are interested in learning about and engaging in public service, and 45 residents are upperclass students with a demonstrated interest in public service and civic engagement.
 As the PSCE Theme House, residents will have opportunities to learn about various approaches to public service, engage in service activities on and off campus, consider how service can be integrated with their academic work, and connect with other students, faculty, and community organizations who are committed to social change efforts.
 Residents also have an opportunity to make a Cardinal Commitment - a year-long commitment to a public service program or organization.
-Students receive individual support and guidance from undergraduate student staff, a graduate fellow, and Resident Fellows as they craft their public service journey at Stanford and beyond - as well as support from our colleagues at the Haas Center for Public Service, the hub of public service at Stanford.
+Students receive individual support and guidance from undergraduate student leaders, a graduate fellow, and Resident Fellows as they craft their public service journey at Stanford and beyond - as well as support from our colleagues at the Haas Center for Public Service, the hub of public service at Stanford.
 Students will have opportunities to form strong relationships with others who share a similar dedication to public service and explore how to create a more just and sustainable world through service.

 - Luke Terra, Associate Director, Haas Center for Public Service and Resident Fellow, Otero Public Service & Civic Engagement Theme House